TECozens/peri-systems-demo/README.md

 To use the application, you will need to run both servers.

 ### Database
 For this application to work you will need a MongoDB database.
 You can recreate the database we used for development using the json files located in Backend/mockCollectionData.
 You will also have to change the MONGODB_URI variable in server.js (line 36) to your database's connection string.
+This database should be hosted in the cloud, for our development we used MongoDB Atlas to do this.

 ### Node Server
 1. Ensure you're in the directory `./Backend`